maccradar/sherpa-com-mediator/doc/Integration.md

     - Proxy forwards message to remote
     - Remote Proxy receives forwarded message, unpacks payload and puts it on its local group
 - Payload should be typed so entities can check if this payload is relevant for them.
 There is a "type" and "payload" (json) field in the proxy message payload.
-- Payload is opaque to communication proxy (but not for all message types...) but it is a JSON structure.
+- Payload is opaque to communication proxy for forward and forward-all and it is a JSON structure.
 - Envelope is always proxy related, i.e., proxy is throwing away envelope before sending msg
 - when new peers arrive, proxy shouts "peer-list"
 - when local entity whispers "peers", proxy whispers "peer-list" to that entity